AlexanderPoone/arcgis-demo-collection/iot/README.md

 ## GeoEvent Sever Settings

-Mapping used in the sample:
+Mapping used in the sample.
+For the time being only 4 endpoints (coloured) are used:

 ![mapping](img/mapping.png)